ursinusdatastructures/Modules/_pages/Module2/Exercise3.md

 info:
   comments: "true"
-  prev: "./Video2"
-  next: "./Video3"
+  prev: "./Video3"
   points: 1.5
-  instructions: "<p>Define an instance method, <code>reset_birthday</code>, which resets the age of a <code>Person</code> object to be 0.</p>"
+  instructions: "<p>Create a static variable in the <code>Person</code> class called <code>num_people</code> which starts off as 0 and increments every time a new object of type <code>Person</code> is constructed.</p>"
   goals:
     - Work with classes and objects in python
-    - Implement object instance methods in python
+    - Define and manipulate static variables in python classes

 processor:
   correctfeedback: "Correct!!"